-Treatment of your Anterior Knee Pain (AKP) or Patellofemoral Pain (PFP) usually consists of a mixture of physiotherapy-guided quadriceps and hip exercises, core stability training, and eventually foot orthoses, braces and tape.
+First of all is Anterior knee pain a symptom and not a disease.
+There are many many reasons to have anterior knee pain.
+Basically all initial treatments of your Anterior Knee Pain (AKP) or Patellofemoral Pain (PFP) consists of a reduction of level of activity and a mixture of physiotherapy-guided quadriceps and hip exercises, core stability training, and eventually foot orthoses, braces and tape.
 If you are one those unlucky enough to have chronic anterior knee pain and you have done a lot of rehabilitation without improving your problem.
 Perhaps you have been told to live with your pain by your doctor based on the good model "Functional Envelope" developed by Scott Dye, but in your case you might think that is not the best option.
 If so you should read more since surgery might be the right option.
 Eventually follow the debate from the Scandinavian Sports Congress in 2018 and see my presentation on the topic "Anterior Knee Pain - When and how to do surgery?"
 HERE.

 Surgery for anterior knee pain is very complicated and you should look for a surgeon with a special interest in the patellofemoral joint - someone who can examine you competently and correctly interpret your MRI (please see site on MRI since only very few orthopaedic surgeons and radiologist can look for the very special things they are supposed to look at).
 I normally say that "there is nothing you cannot operate on without risk of making it worse".
 So be alert and skeptical to what your surgeon might suggest you and eventually get a second opinion from another patellofemoral surgeon - not just a standard orthopaedic surgeon.
 A solution that is possible is just to live with the pain and reduce your level of activity to a lower level.
 The knee surgeon, Scott Dye, has for years spoken for the 'functional envelope', and this could be a solution for you.